klebgenomics/Kleborate/README.md

   * 3 = aerobactin and/or salmochelin only (without yersiniabactin or colibactin)
   * 4 = aerobactin and/or salmochelin with yersiniabactin (without colibactin)
   * 5 = yersiniabactin, colibactin and aerobactin and/or salmochelin

 * The resistance score ranges from 0 to 3:
   * 0 = no ESBL, no carbapenemase (regardless of colistin resistance)
   * 1 = ESBL, no carbapenemase (regardless of colistin resistance)
   * 2 = Carbapenemase without colistin resistance (regardless of ESBL, OmpK mutations not considered)
   * 3 = Carbapenemase with colistin resistance (regardless of ESBL, OmpK mutations not considered)

-When resistance screening is enabled, Kleborate also quantifies how many resistance genes are present and how many resistance classes have at least one gene.
-Since a resistance class can have multiple genes (as is often the case for the intrinsic genes in the Bla class), the gene count is typically higher than the class count.
+When resistance screening is enabled, Kleborate also quantifies how many acquired resistance genes are present and how many drug classes (in _addition_ to Bla/ampicillin) have at least one resistance determinant detected.
+A few things to note:
+  * The presence of resistance _mutations_ and core genes SHV/LEN/OKP do not contribute to the resistance _gene_ count.
+  * Mutations do contribute to the drug class count, e.g. fluoroquinolone resistance will be counted if a GyrA mutation is encountered regardless of whether or not an acquired fluoroquinolone resistance is also present.
+The exception is Omp mutations, which do not contribute to the drug class count as their effect depends on the strain background and the presence of acquired beta-lactamase enzymes; hence this information is provided in a separate column, and interpretation is left to the user.
+  * Note that since a drug class can have multiple resistance determinants, the gene count is typically higher than the class count.